slsa-framework/slsa-proposals/0007/README.md

     submitting a brief (1-2 paragraph) application consisting of:
     *   **Evidence** of performing some of the role's duties over the recent past.
+        *   For SC Member applications, this should include evidence of being well-versed in SLSA.
     *   **Statement of intent** to continue performing duties over the next year.
     *   **Affiliation** / employer.